Haunted PS1: Influence

 The Demo Disc series has been noted for its role in bringing attention to an emerging genre of independent horror games influenced by the graphics of the PlayStation.
 Writing for SUPERJUMP, Anthony Wright noted the Demo Disc series was a "great platform for (developers) to gain attention towards their efforts" and "showcase their talents to the industry", as well as "encouraging an increasing number of players to dip their feet into the retro-styled horror landscape."
 Fraser Brown of PC Gamer similarly remarked that the series "(shone) a spotlight on indie dev projects, which might normally fall through the cracks."
 Writing for The Verge, Alexander Chatziioannou, in a review of the resurgence of the "retro horror" genre, stated that the series "(has) revitalized a format oddly neglected in the medium".
+Vulture said that Haunted PS1 is probably the best entry point into the low-res horror scene.

 Several games that have previously appeared on the Demo Disc releases have been continued by their developers into full commercial releases, including Toree 3D, Dread Delusion, and Fatum Betula.